samuelxyz/trialyzer/README.md

 - Rank layouts by a large variety of different statistics
 - Draw layout heatmaps using a large variety of different statistics
 - Custom layouts, fingermaps, and even physical board definitions can be added in files
-- Layout optimization by simulated annealing and steepest ascent, with key pinning
+- Layout optimization by simulated annealing and steepest ascent, with key pinning and usage constraints
 - Load arbitrary corpora with rules for shift and space

 Planned:
 - Further generation/optimization tools including swap suggestions, interactive layout editor, etc
 - More fingermaps, boards, layouts
-- Alt fingering and sliding
+- Alt fingering and sliding, dynamic keys
-- Custom shift mappings, dynamic/repeat keys

 ## What makes trialyzer special?